 - Put major payments on hold.
-To help address the economic strain caused by the COVID-19 outbreak, the federal government has stepped in to enact the Coronavirus Aid, Relief and Economic Security (CARES) Act.
-Among the new law's provisions are expanded protections for homeowners with federally backed mortgages.
+To help address the economic strain caused by the COVID-19 outbreak, the federal government stepped in to enact legislation and provide guidance that assists homeowners.
+New laws contain expanded protections for homeowners with federally backed mortgages.
 If you don't think you'll be able to meet your home mortgage payments, contact your lender.
-You may be eligible for a forbearance plan, which can reduce or suspend your payments for up to 12 months.
-Federal student loan payments have also been suspended until September 30, 2020.
+You may also be eligible for a forbearance plan, which can reduce or suspend your payments for up to 12 months.
+Federal student loan payments have also been suspended until at least September 30, 2021.
 Without having to pay these large monthly obligations, you may be able to meet your other expenses.

 - Consider a hardship program.
 If you can't pay the minimum to your credit card accounts or loans, contact your lenders directly and ask if they can work something out with you.
-As required by the CARES Act, an accommodation where you pay less than the normal payment for a period of time will not cause your consumer credit scores to go down.
 Many credit card companies are assisting their customers right now, so don't delay.

 - Enter into a debt management plan.
 Nonprofit credit counseling agencies help consumers repay their credit card debts.
 Counseling consultations are free, and include a detailed review of your income, assets, expenses and liabilities.
 Your counselor will work with you to develop a plan based on your needs and goals.